icfaust/FreiburgSLAM/hw1/README.md

 hw1.py - code to be run to test homework output

-main.py - loads the datasets in the octave style (with some pythonic things)
+main.py - loads the datasets in the octave style (with some pythonic things) this replaces the tools/ framework of the original octave implementation

 motion_command.py - python file with function motion_command
   which is used in question 2